 Strokes are often preventable.
 Because strokes happen when blood supply is cut off to the brain, ensuring optimal blood pressure and cholesterol levels are great ways to reduce your risk factors for stroke.

 Age is a common risk factor for strokes.
 We can’t help aging, but when we do our best to prevent strokes by living a healthy lifestyle, we lower the risk of stroke as we age.
+This becomes especially crucial in cases of Medical Malpractice Stroke Misdiagnosis.

-Regardless of a stroke’s cause or any risk factors you may have, doctors and hospitals are required to appropriately and expeditiously diagnose and treat a stroke when it happens to one of their patients. tIf they fail to do so then they may be held liable in a case for medical malpractice.
+Regardless of a stroke’s cause or any risk factors you may have, doctors and hospitals are required to appropriately and expeditiously diagnose.
+And treat a stroke when it happens to one of their patients. tIf they fail to do so then they may be held liable in a case for medical malpractice.

 If a stroke does unfortunately happen, acting quickly to get a stroke victim to a medical provider will be that person’s best chance of surviving and making a full recovery.
 It may also reduce the length of recovery time, depending on the severity of the stroke.